YoichiMukai/Yoichi-website-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a faculty member in the Department of Modern Languages at Vancouver Island University, teaching Japanese and linguistics.
-I recently defended my PhD dissertation, entitled "Perception and production of reduced speech and the role of phonological-orthographic consistency", in the Department of Linguistics at the University of Alberta under the under the supervision of Drs.
+I recently defended my PhD dissertation, entitled "Perception and production of reduced speech and the role of phonological-orthographic consistency", in the Department of Linguistics at the University of Alberta under the supervision of Drs.
 Benjamin V. Tucker and Juhani Järvikivi.

 In my dissertation, I looked at the effect of pronunciation-to-spelling consistency in the recognition of spontaneous Japanese speech for L1 and L2 listeners.
 More specifically, I examined how phonetic reduction interacts with the effect of consistency.
 Methodologically, I employed pupillometry, the measurement of pupil dilation, and generalized additive mixed modelling.